Chairman & Registrar

 Andrew Hall worked as both a banker and an investment manager for Barclays Bank, before spending ten years with Royal Trust Co. of Canada.
 After a period as Managing Director of a new company in the Isle of Man he returned as associate director of Royal Trust in London.
 In 1980 he moved to Aitken Hume Ltd. as investment director.
 He joined Sarasin Investment Management in 1985 as a director with responsibility for expanding investment services, and was appointed Managing Director in 1989.
 In March 2002 he was appointed Executive Deputy Chairman and is now partner.

 Oscar M Lewisohn, born in 1938 in Copenhagen, was educated at Sortedam Gymnasium, Copenhagen.
 He joined S.G.Warburg & Co.
 Ltd., London, in 1962, becoming an executive director in 1969, Deputy Chairman from 1987-1994 and a director of the S.G.Warburg Group plc 1985 – 1995.
 He is Chairman of Soditic Limited, the London subsidiary of the Soditic Investment Banking group.
 Mr Lewisohn is a founder member of Cancer Research UK and a trustee of The EORTC Charitable Foundation, Brussels.
-He is a Trustee of the Edmond Israel Foundation, Luxembourg, a Member of the Council of the Fundación Cultural Coll Bardolet, Valldemossa, Mallorca, and a Governor of the Yehudi Menuhin School, Cobham.
-He is an Honorary Member of Christ’s College, Cambridge, a Fellow of the Chartered Institute of Bankers, and a Liveryman of The Worshipful Company of International Bankers.
-Mr Lewisohn is Chairman of the Trustees of The Florestan Trust (The Florestan Trio).
+He is a Governor of the Yehudi Menuhin School, Cobham, an Honorary Member of Christ’s College, Cambridge, a Fellow of the Institute of Financial Services (ifs) University College, and a Liveryman of The Worshipful Company of International Bankers and a Freeman of the Worshipful Company of Musicians.
 Mr Lewisohn is a Knight of the Order of Dannebrog, R1, Denmark.

 Professor Sir Alex Markham